US STOCKS-Wall St down sharply on oil drop, global growth worries

 By Yashaswini Swamynathan

-June 10 (Reuters) - A sharp drop in oil prices and global growth worries sent jitters through Wall Street, leading the three major U.S. indexes lower for the second straight day in volatile trading on Friday.
+June 10 (Reuters) - Global growth worries and a sharp drop in oil prices sent jitters through Wall Street, leading the three major U.S. indexes lower for the second straight day on Friday.

-After three days of gains, losses in the past two sessions have pushed the Nasdaq into the red for the week, while the S&P 500 and the Dow are roughly flat.

-Oil prices fell 2.5 percent as traders booked profits after a rally earlier this week pushed prices to their highest in 2016, and as the dollar regained lost ground.
+Despite higher demand, oil eased as traders booked profits after a three-day winning streak that started Monday and pushed prices to 2016 highs, and as the dollar moved higher.

 Financial stocks came under pressure again as global issues, including uncertainty over interest rate hikes and the impending vote on Britain’s membership in the European Union, sent investors flocking to safe haven assets.

-The yield on government bonds fell globally, to record lows in some cases.
-Gold, another safe haven, hit a fresh three-week high.
+The yield on government bonds fell globally, while gold prices held near a three-week high.

 “The U.S. indexes are trailing what is happening overseas this morning.
 We’ve seen a decline in crude prices and strength in U.S. treasuries and that combination adds ups to a red day,” said Paul Springmeyer, investment management director at U.S. Bank Wealth Managing in Minneapolis.

-“There still remains quite a bit of uncertainty out there ... and returns will be fairly muted until those question marks are resolved.”
+“There still remains quite a bit of uncertainty out there ... and returns will be fairly muted until those question marks are resolved” Springmeyer said.

-The CBOE Volatility Index, known as Wall Street’s fear gauge, jumped 11.5 percent, its steepest rise in two months.
+Despite the losses since Thursday, the S&P and Dow were still on track to close higher for the week, but the Nasdaq moved into the red.

-Nine of the 10 S&P sectors were lower, with the energy index’s 1.1 percent fall.
-Financials are now down 3.1 percent for the year, with healthcare the only other index in the red year-to-date.
+Eight of the 10 S&P sectors were lower, led by a 1.1 percent drop in the financials index.

-The telecom services index, which comprises of five stocks, was the only gainer, led by Verizon’s 1.5 percent rise.

-Among the other of the few bright spots was Intel, which eked out a 0.2 percent gain.
+The index is now down nearly 3 percent for the year, making it the worst performing index.
+The healthcare index also moved into negative territory for the year.

+Goldman Sachs fell 1.5 percent and was the biggest drag on the Dow.